open-mmlab/mmdetection/docs/en/user_guides/config.md

 test_pipeline = [  # Testing data processing pipeline
     dict(type='LoadImageFromFile', file_client_args=file_client_args),  # First pipeline to load images from file path dict(type='Resize', scale=(1333, 800), keep_ratio=True),  # Pipeline that resizes the images
     dict(
-        type='LoadAnnotations',  # Second pipeline to load annotations for current image with_bbox=True),  # Whether to use bounding box, True for detection dict(
         type='PackDetInputs',  # Pipeline that formats the annotation data and decides which keys in the data should be packed into data_samples meta_keys=('img_id', 'img_path', 'ori_shape', 'img_shape',